 You’ll find a big difference in flavor and in mouthfeel between the two.
 See which you like best.

-Preference for All Rye or Split Base
+Preference for Base Spirit

 - One with only rye as the base spirit.